 This is accomplished by several parts of next-book:

-- Generator that produces the book (adds some info to HTML and puts everything in its place).
+- Publisher that produces the book (adds some info to HTML and puts everything in its place).

-- Web app that is embedded in the book and enhances the reading experience.
+- Web app interface that is embedded in the book and enhances the reading experience.

 - Cloud apps that allow personal sync and community experiences (being designed and will be out soon — Q1 2020).

 When people ask “Don't you miss something when reading a book in digital?” our answer is “Yes!”

 We don't miss that scent and texture though.
 That’s what paper books are for.

 Paper books are still better in many ways than currently published ebooks.
 Computers and networks are still no challenge for the printing press.